apache/incubator-hivemall/docs/gitbook/embedding/word2vec.md

 ## Split negative sampling table

-To avoid using this huge memory space like original implementation and sample fastly from this distribution, Hivemall uses [Alias method](https://en.wikipedia.org/wiki/Alias_method).
+To avoid using huge memory space for negative sampling like original implementation and sample fastly from this distribution, Hivemall uses [Alias method](https://en.wikipedia.org/wiki/Alias_method).

 And then, this alias sampler is split into `numSplit` tables in the next query.